andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 }
 ```

 Another function syntax difference is that TypeScript supports the [ES6 fat-arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-Haxe does not has any equivalent short-handed syntax for functions, [despite of being popularly requested](https://medium.com/@ncannasse/haxe-and-short-lambdas-c1f360f7c7c).
-One major reason is that the Haxe function declaration syntax is already pretty compact due to its expression-oriented nature.
+Haxe does not has any equivalent short-handed syntax for functions.
+[Nicolas Cannasse](https://github.com/ncannasse), the creator of Haxe, [refuses to add such syntax](https://medium.com/@ncannasse/haxe-and-short-lambdas-c1f360f7c7c), despite of being popularly requested.
+One major reason is that the Haxe function definition syntax is already pretty compact due to its expression-oriented nature.
 Moreover, with the help of [macros](http://haxe.org/manual/macro.html), Haxe libraries (e.g. [tink_lang](https://github.com/haxetink/tink_lang#short-lambdas) and [Slambda](https://github.com/ciscoheat/slambda)) can implement syntaxes similar to, or even shorter than the TypeScript/ES6 one.
 ```ts
 // TypeScript
 var evens = [1, 2, 3].filter(n => n % 2 == 0);